anon-public/expense_tracking/README.md

 Stop manually tagging every expense.
 The AI will intelligently categorize transactions based on merchant name, amount, and context — and learn from your corrections.

 #### 📝 Natural Language Expense Logging
-Just type *"spent $14 on coffee this morning"* and SpendSense handles the rest.
+Just say *"spent $14 on coffee this morning"* and Expent handles the rest.
 No forms, no dropdowns, no friction.

 #### 📊 Weekly AI Summary Report
 A beautifully formatted digest landing in your inbox every Monday — your spending week in review, written by AI, personalized for you.